BDX-town/Mangane/docs/architecture/BACKEND_CAPABILITY_MATRIX.md

+/Users/damonoutlaw/.zshenv:.:1: no such file or directory: /Users/damonoutlaw/.cargo/env
 # Backend Capability Matrix

-Status: **Current / Phase 0 in progress**
+Status: **Current / Phase 0B callsite discovery complete; compatibility validation in progress**

-Last updated: 2026-07-23
+Last updated: 2026-07-25

 ## Purpose

 This document records the source-backed Phase 0 baseline for inherited Akkoma, Pleroma, Mastodon-compatible, and Mangane-specific backend behavior.
 It prevents presentation code and later architecture work from assuming that every server exposes the same endpoints, fields, limits, moderation behavior, streaming semantics, or authentication requirements.

-It is a capability inventory, not a claim that all backend families are equivalent or that every active API call site has already been enumerated.
+It is a capability inventory, not a claim that all backend families are equivalent.

+Repository-wide static callsite enumeration is now authoritative in [`config/network-callsite-manifest.json`](../../config/network-callsite-manifest.json): 222 production boundaries across Axios, native fetch, and the WebSocket client.
+The executable gate prevents unreviewed drift.
+Dynamic routes remain explicitly classified, and compatibility evidence must still distinguish supported, unsupported, unknown, authorization failure, rate limiting, malformed responses, transient failure, and offline state.

 ## Evidence model